 6. Forget the coupons!

-No coupons needed as Aldi does not accept credit cards.
+No coupons are needed as Aldi does not accept coupons.
 The prices are often lower than what you will find at your local store, even with a coupon.
-Of course, there are some sales at larger stores which are less than Aldi, so you do need to check your local ad and know the prices (when using your coupon), before you shop.
+Of course, there are some sales at larger stores that are less than Aldi, so you do need to check your local ad and know the prices (when using your coupon) before you shop.

 7. Spend less time in the store